 This number measures exactly how much every movement of your mouse will move the crosshair on the screen.

-What eDPI range is good for Valorant?
+What eDPI Range is Good?

 Valorant’s maps are narrow and designed for maximum engagement.
 With several peek points and narrow pathways, most professional players try to keep the crosshair steady and restrict their sensitivity.

-This is because the game has much less need for 180 degree quick shots.
-The average Valorant pro keeps their mouse at 400 or 800 dpi and their eDPI scores are around the 400-500 mark.
+This is because the game has much less need for 180-degree quick shots.
+The average Valorant pro keeps their mouse at 400 or 800 DPI, and their eDPI scores are around the 400-500 mark.
 This is because their Valorant sensitivity is around the 0.3-0.6 mark.